 As you approach graduation, the college understands that you have worked hard to achieve this distinction in your academic career.
 We applaud your academic and personal achieve and recognize the contributions your families have made to support your goals.
 It is an honor to have you step through our doors and hope that this is the first of many accomplishments you celebrate in your life.

-So, begin the graduation process by submitting an Graduation Application 1617.
-You will be contacted by letter from the Registrar who reviews the application and confers the degree, and from the Graduation Committee who will invite you to participate in Commencement held in May.
+So, begin the graduation process by submitting an Graduation Application.
+You will be contacted by the Registrar who reviews the application and awards the degree, and from the Graduation Committee who will invite you to participate in Commencement held in May.

 Application for Graduation

 Commencement is the annual ceremony during which recognition is given to students who have or will complete their degree in the current academic year.
-May 2016 Commencement will be held on Friday, May 6 at 7:30 p.m.
+Student may choose to participate in either a morning or afternoon ceremony, but, are required to schedule their choice using either VIKECONNECT course scheduling or by phone registration according to the Instructions below.

 Viking Bookstore: Poteau Campus: 918-647-1390 . . . . .
 Sallisaw Campus : 918-775-2212